Surfing in Argentina

 Miramar

-A quieter, scenic region south of Mar del Plata with long lefts, powerful beach breaks, and fewer crowds.
+A quieter, scenic region located south of Mar del Plata with long lefts, powerful beach breaks, and fewer crowds.
+Surfers can find nice, smooth rides and a relaxed atmosphere.

 Chapadmalal

 A stretch of open coastline with reefs, points, and wide beach breaks.
-Popular with locals, quiet during weekdays.
+Popular with locals, quiet during weekdays, and located just a short drive from Mar del Plata.
+You can find good waves here, especially when the swell is right.

 Necochea & Quequén